Organise and declutter the Japanese way

 The 'spark joy' standard for tidiness depends on the individual - you cannot force someone to tidy, nor should you try.
 Understanding and appreciating the concept of tokimeku 'spark joy' in the midst of a confusing and disorderly world will allow us to clarify our ideals, and help us gain confidence in our ability to lead productive lives and develop a sense of responsibility to those around us.
 From there, we can act with focus and certainty while improving our lives and our beautiful — if still very messy — world.

-Visit the KonMari website for more information on the KonMari Method and instructional videos.
-With over 6 millions copies sold worldwide in over 40 languages, Marie Kondo’s books help you get started with the KonMari Method, or download the KonMari app.
+Visit the KonMari website - konmari.com - for more information on the KonMari Method and instructional videos.
+With over 6 millions copies sold worldwide in over 40 languages, Marie Kondo’s books help you get started with the KonMari Method.